bugfishtm/fast-php-page/_source/_core/_image/README.md

-# Default Images

-**DO NOT MODIFY FILES WITHIN THIS FOLDER, AS THEY MAY BE OVERWRITTEN DURING CORE UPDATES!**
+📁 **Images Folder**

 This folder contains files used by different default CMS Functionalitites and more.
 You can use them if you want.

-Happy Imaging!
+**Note:** Changes in this folder are NOT persistent and will be overwritten by core updates.

+Happy coding and have a great one!
-Bugfish <3
+🐟 Bugfish <3